 The heart of the address was, of course, the ‘choice we make today’ portion.
 Reagan laid out the two choices facing the United States.
 The country could stand aside, ignore its treaty commitments and allow the evil entity that was the Soviet Union to overrun Western Europe without lifting a finger to help.
 In that scenario, no American blood would be spilled on the battlefield, Europe would likely be spared a major war, and the horrors of nuclear war would never see the light of day But at some point in the future the enemy would arrive on America’s shores, likely after the rest of the world had been enslaved.

 Or, the United States could assume its proper place as the leader of the free world, stand up for its ideals, and lead the defense of Western Europe.
 If war came, Reagan warned, it would be wrought with great destruction, and peril.
 Tens of thousands could perish on the battlefield, and there was no guarantee the nation would be kept safe from the ravages of modern war.
 Despite the unknowns, and danger, Reagan believed we were compelled to defend Europe.
 Standing aside guaranteed the world would slide into the abyss once and for all.
 “Europe,” he concluded bluntly and correctly, “Is worth fighting for.”

 At the tail end of the speech, the president announced the immediate call up of 300,000 reservists, but stopped short of declaring a national emergency for the time being.
 Doing so would have contradicted the purpose of his speech.
-He wanted Americans cognizant and able to function, not consumed with fear and thus incapacitated.
+He wanted Americans cognizant and able to function, not to be consumed with fear and incapacitated.
 In this regard, Reagan was doubling down on his faith in Americans to do the right thing when it mattered the most.

 Unlike Vietnam, this war would be about national survival, and that made all the difference in the world.